 - Natasha Lyons, Project Manager – Director & Senior Archaeologist, Ursus Heritage Consulting

-- Kate Hennessy, Media Lead – Assistant Professor, School of Interactive Arts and Technology, Simon Fraser University
+- Kate Hennessy, Media Lead – Associate Professor, School of Interactive Arts and Technology, Simon Fraser University

 - Kyle McIntosh, Web Designer and Developer – Popgun Media